 Can you still catch a sexually transmitted disease (STD) if you are pregnant?
 The answer is yes.
 Being pregnant does not protect you or your unborn child from STDs.
-If you are sexually active during your pregnancy, it is important to take proper precautions against STD transmission, since not doing so may put you and your child at risk for serious, even life-threatening, complications.
+If you are sexually active during your pregnancy, it is important to take proper precautions against STD transmission.
+Not doing so may put you and your child at risk for serious, even life-threatening, complications.

 STDs can affect pregnant women the same way they affect women who are not pregnant.
-A pregnant woman who acquires an STD can have complications such as pelvic inflammatory disease, chronic hepatitis, and cervical cancer.
+A pregnant woman who acquires an STD can have complications, such as pelvic inflammatory disease, chronic hepatitis, and generalized infections.
 In addition to general health problems, there is also a greater chance of problems with the pregnancy, such as early labor, premature rupture of the membranes surrounding the fetus, and stillbirth.
-Moreover, babies born with an STD may suffer from low birth-weight, eye infections, bloodstream infections, blindness, deafness, pneumonia, and liver disease.
+Moreover, babies born with an STD may suffer from low birth-weight, eye infections, bloodstream infections, blindness, deafness, pneumonia, liver disease, or severe birth defects.

 A mother can pass an STD to her child in several ways.
 If the child is still in utero, the disease can cross the placenta and infect the unborn child.
 STDs can also infect a baby as it passes through the birth canal during delivery.
 Chlamydia, hepatitis B, and gonorrhea are some STDs that may infect a baby this way.

-The best way to protect you and your baby from STDs is not to have sex or to be in a relationship where both you and your partner are monogamous, meaning you only have sex with each other and no one else.
+The best way to protect you and your baby from STDs is not to have sex, or to be in a relationship where both you and your partner only have sex with each other and no one else.
 Just as you are checked for STDs routinely during pregnancy, you may also want to make sure that your partner has been tested for STDs.